Eejain/academic-kickstart/content/post/edutech_w2.md

 ---
 ## What is multimedia learning
 - Present the material using various media types that are intended to foster learning.
-- Types of media: text, audio, static graphic (photos, drawings, maps, charts, figures), dynamic graphic (video, animation)
+- Types of media: text, audio, static graphic (photos, drawings, maps, charts, figures), dynamic graphic (video, animation), or any other vehicle of information

 ---
 ## Why is it an attractive idea?